Best kitchen brands

 We also asked customers who had used an installation service to rate the brand’s overall service, plus the ease of arranging it and the time it took.
 Visit our page on kitchen installations to find out how each brand scored.

 Below you can see how kitchen owners rated each brands' individual components for quality and durability.

 67% of people we surveyed didn't experience any problems with the delivery of their kitchen.
 But not everyone was so lucky.
 The top two issues that people did face were that the wrong parts/units were delivered (13%) and that it took longer to deliver than planned.

 We broke this down by brand to see which company people experienced the most delivery problems with.

 Common kitchen problems

-Few home renovation projects go 100% to plan, but by knowing in advance what can typically go wrong, you'll be able to keep an eye out for any tricky issues with your new kitchen.
-We've compiled a list of the most common problems that people experience, below.
-The information is based on a survey of 2,595 Which? members that we carried out in November 2014.
+Few home renovation projects go completely to plan, but by knowing in advance what tends go wrong, you'll be able to keep an eye out for any tricky issues with your new kitchen.
+We've compiled a list of the most common areas for problems that people experience, below:

 Kitchen design ideas and advice

-As you'll be spending a lot of time in your new kitchen, you'll want to get the design right so it suits your needs and is the style you want.
+As you'll be spending a lot of time in your new kitchen, it's important to get the design right, so that it suits your needs and style.

 Our planning a kitchen guide has lots of advice on how to get the best layout and maximise space.
 You'll find design ideas for modern and country kitchens, and top tips to help you make the most of your budget.